davidfloyd91/davidfloyd91.github.io/_posts/2019-06-23-psql-golang-2.markdown

 ---
 layout: custom
-title: "Gotodo: make a todo app in Go and PostgreSQL (part ii)"
+title: "Make a todo app in Go and PostgreSQL, part ii"
 permalink: /psql-golang-todo-app-2/
 ---